[Written while listening to this]

 I write this in the hopes MT professionals become more selective about the classes and concepts they invest in.
 That’s right: CONCEPTS.
 I wasn’t always so skeptically discerning and have flushed plenty of money down the toilet on bogus classes.
 So, before plunking down your hard earned dollars on a CE course, I encourage you to dig into the underlying concepts the instructor offers in relation to that modality.
 Manual therapy techniques are not new anymore.
 So how are they presenting the concepts of their application?
 As theory or fact?
 As gospel or as an interesting perspective?
 Is it plausible?
 Ask for the research, then go a step further and research their research.

 It would thrill me if somehow the term modalities could be changed to this-is-how-I-like-to-do-it-ies, because that is basically what they are.
 It is much more accurate.
-They are just how a particular instructor offers approaches.
+They’re just how a particular instructor offers approaches, and those approaches should be based on solid science (we would think).
+My OPEN Bodywork class is basically about how I like to work it and why, based on sound science and years of reasoning.

 Modalities are not to be confused with the underlying concepts of how their applications may work.
 It is important to understand the difference.
 For example, I can petrissage a trapezius and offer 2 explanations: